-The Solano County Mosquito Abatement District (SCMAD) is a special district responsible for mosquito abatement throughout the incorporated and unincorporated areas of Solano County, which covers 829 square miles.
+The Solano County Mosquito Abatement District (SCMAD) is a special district responsible for mosquito abatement throughout the incorporated and unincorporated areas of Solano County, which covers over 900 square miles.

 The SCMAD was founded in 1930 in order to control the pestiferous Aedes mosquitoes that were being produced in the 184 square mile Suisun Marsh.
 It was formed according to guidelines set forth by the Mosquito Abatement Act of 1915 and the California Health and Safety Code.